umbraco/UmbracoDocs/Reference/Events/Extending-UmbracoApplication.md

 ## Binding to HttpApplication events

-It is not necesary to override and replace the UmbracoApplication.
+It is not necesary to override and replace the [UmbracoApplication](../../apidocs/csharp/api/Umbraco.Web.UmbracoApplication.html).
+If you consider changing the default `global.asax`, read on!

 Umbraco allows you to bind directly to HttpApplication events which is very handy since normally you would require an HttpModule to bind to these types of events.